Steinhude: History

 The Schaumburg municipality of Steinhude was incorporated into the borough of Wunstorf in the district of Hanover as part of the regional reform of 1974.
 In 2001 Hanover district became Hanover Region.

 Religions

-In Steinhude there is an Evangelical-Lutheran church, a Roman Catholic church and a New Apostolic Church parish.
+Steinhude has an Evangelical-Lutheran church, a Roman Catholic church and a New Apostolic Church parish.

 Coats-of-arms

-Meaning: The silver nettle leaf on a red shield had been used since the 12th century by the counts of Schaumburg as their coat-of-arms.
+The silver nettle leaf on a red shield was used by the counts of Schaumburg in their coat-of-arms beginning in the 12th century.
 The fish is a symbol of the former importance of Steinhude as a fishing village.

 Formerly the two symbols were both shown on the same shield.
 Today they are each on their own shield.

-In addition there is a variation of the coat-of-arms that only contains the fish symbol.
+In addition, there is a variation of the coat-of-arms that only contains the fish symbol.